 Back in the days the swimming areas used to be gender segregates, thus the men’s swimming area is on one side of the lake and the women’s on the other.

 Subotica Flea Market

-I was told that a few years ago, the city aimed to improve the livelyhoods of the local Roma population.
+I was told that a few years ago, the city aimed to improve the livelihoods of the local Roma population.
 This resulted in the huge flea market of “Mali Bajmok” or better known as “Buvljak”.
-At the flea market you can find anything from counterfeit clothes to smuggled meat.
+At the flea market, you can find anything from counterfeit clothes to smuggled meat.
 Well worth a look.

 Where to Eat & Drink In Subotica

 Bates is a nice restaurant serving local dishes for around 5€.
-It seems quite fancy from the outside, but is actually very affordable.
+It seems quite fancy from the outside but it is actually very affordable.
 The dishes are also huge.

 If you’re interested in some local craft beer, the place to go is Samo Pivo inside the Galerija on the corner where Vase Stajića and Matije Korvina meets.
 Price for a pint is around 300 dinars and they serve two different local brews which are changed every week.